trinajoy/portfolio/README.md

 - A one page portfolio using jQuery & Bootstrap.
 - prod: https://trina.dev

-## Specification
+## Specifications

-- animate typing text on slider image
-- add filter in Projects section
+- add filtering in Projects section

 ## Sources